 Magnesium is involved in over 300 reactions in which it serves as a co-enyzme – meaning the reaction can't happen without magnesium as a partner.
 It supports functions as wide ranging as keeping your heart rate steady to helping with the production of glutathione necessary for detoxification processes in your liver, bone formation and strength, protein synthesis, to keeping your blood sugar steady.
-So it's no wonder that one of the signs of magnesium insufficiency is chocolate craving – because chocolate is rich in magnesium.

 Fortunately, magnesium is found in a wide variety of super healthy foods.
 Dark green leafy vegetables, legumes, nuts, seeds, and whole grains, are good sources.
 Chocolate is rich in magnesium, too.

 Supplementing with magnesium

-Are there any cautions?
+Are there any precautions?

-Are there any cautions?
-Yes, a few.
 If you have high blood pressure and are on medications for it, magnesium can add to the blood pressure lowering effect; while this might be a great thing because your doctor might be able to work with you to lower your BP medication dose, it can also contribute to your BP dropping too low, so check with your doctor before starting; ditto that if you are on any medications for hearth rhythm control.
 And if you have kidney disease, please check with your doctor before taking magnesium.

-To your best health and happiest life,
+To your best health and happiest self,